Dr Matthias Wong

 I am a historian of early modern mental worlds, with interests in understanding senses of time and place, and the repercussions of trauma and disruption.
 My doctoral research at the University of Cambridge examined the execution of King Charles I as a moment of ideational change and adaptation.
 Taking a diachronic approach to periodicals like almanacs and newsbooks, I traced how ideas of time and the future evolved in response to unexpected political change.

-My work at Treatied Spaces understands treaties and diplomatic negotiations as similar sites of ideational encounter and adaptation.
+My work at Treatied Spaces understood treaties and diplomatic negotiations as similar sites of ideational encounter and adaptation.
 These were occasions where different conceptual universes were brought into conversation, where ideas and metaphors were learned and traded.
 By understanding how each side communicated concepts like territory and sovereignty, we can gain valuable insights into how they saw and understood the world around them, and how they thought the world should function.

-I collaborate on a range of Knowledge Exchange projects on decolonising UK history in schools.
+I collaborated on a range of Knowledge Exchange projects on decolonising UK history in schools.
 I am also co-lead on a project to incorporate societal impacts on the evaluation of UK outer space activities, for which I was awarded the University’s Best Knowledge Exchange Postdoc Prize.

 Recent and Upcoming Talks